locojk/CSV_converter/README.md

 - Prompts once for `Building`, and per output for `DEV_Name`.
 - Writes UTF-8 with BOM for Excel compatibility into `processed/`.
 - Safe write fallback if an output file is locked by another app.
+- Trims whitespace in all fields; leaves empty cells blank by default.
+Optional placeholder via `--empty-placeholder`.

 ## Folder Structure
 - `main.py`